pmp-gh/pmp-gh.github.com/notes/high_school/geometry.md

   reflection lines.
 See figure (e).

 ### Three-Dimensional Geometry
-* The volume of a three dimenstional figure is a measure of the spece inside the figure.
+* The volume of a three dimensional figure is a measure of the space inside the figure.
 * The total surface area of a figure is the total area of all the surfaces that form the boundaries of the figure.
 * The lateral surface area is the total area of all the surfaces that are not considered 'bases'.
 * A polyhedron is a solid figure with polygons as its boundaries.
-* A regular polyhedron is a onw whose faces are all congruent regular polygons.
+* A regular polyhedron is a one whose faces are all congruent regular polygons.
 * Euler's Formula for Polyhedra: $V + F = E + 2$, where $V$ is the number of vertices,
   $F$ is the number of faces, $E$ is the number of edges.
 * A prism has two congruent parallel faces as bases and all remaining faces are parallelograms.